Skip to content

 • Some workers fear that they may face dismissal from work because of making a compensation claim.

-Employers terminating employees are not uncommon but is illegal in NSW during the protected period, which covers the first six months from the date of injury.
+Employers terminating employees is not uncommon, however it is illegal in NSW during the protected period, which covers the first six months from the date of injury.

-• Complying with the obligations of that plan
+• Complying with all obligations set out in that plan

-If your employer terminates you purely because your GP is of the opinion you are unfit for work, you can still be entitled to receive:
+If your employer has terminated your employment simply because your GP has deemed you unfit for work, you may still be entitled to receive:

-Yes, you can claim workers compensation after your resignation.
-Regardless of being working or not, you will have 6 months to lodge your workers compensation claim.
+Yes, you can claim workers compensation after your resignation in NSW.
+Regardless of whether you are working or not, you will have 6 months to file your workers compensation claim.

 If you are planning to resign, it’s highly recommended to talk to our experienced workers compensation lawyers first to inform you of the potential consequences of resigning on your workers compensation claim.